gyanl/gyanl.github.io/_posts/2023-06-13-ai-interactions.md

 subtitle: How can you integrate LLMs into interfaces beyond chat?
 tags: ideas
 thumbnail: https://gyanl.com/assets/thumbs/default.png
-date modified: 13-06-2023
+date modified: 14-06-2023
 ---

 As I work on Copilot for Microsoft Word, I’ve been thinking about interfaces where humans can interact with LLMs.
 By adding a prompt box to the Word interface, we merely changed the problem of not knowing what to write on a blank page to not knowing what to write in the prompt box on the blank page.
-My hot take is that it’s bad UX to expect all users to be good at writing prompts - a skill that requires quite a bit of playing around with LLMs and reading things like
+My hot take is that it’s bad UX to expect all users to be good at writing prompts - a skill that requires being comfortable with writing and knowing what LLMs are good at and how you need to phrase things to them.

+I’ve spent quite a bit of playing around with LLMs and reading things like Awesome ChatGPT Prompts[^1], and I while I’m no authority I don’t think most people are doing this, and nor should they have to.
+That’s the whole point of designing interfaces - you abstract away the structure of tech

-I read a great article by Maggie Appleton[^1] that inspired me to write about some of these thoughts.
+I read a great article by Maggie Appleton[^2] that inspired me to write about some of these thoughts.

 ### Autocomplete